TorchLean

 The simplest verification pipeline in TorchLean is easy to state: define a model with the TorchLean API, compile its forward pass to the canonical IR with operation tags (NN.IR.Graph), seed an input uncertainty set, run a verifier pass such as IBP, and then read off the output bounds at the output node id.

-The runnable demo is TorchLean IBP, and the matching CLI entrypoint is lake exe verify -- torchlean-ibp.
+The runnable example is TorchLean IBP, and the matching CLI entrypoint is lake exe verify -- torchlean-ibp.

 Below is the essential core of that file, trimmed to the minimum needed to follow the pipeline: